nicktill/NFT-dApp/README.md

 This project explores  web3 technologies, more specifically, smart contracts, dApps, NFTs and for this project, specifically the **ERC-721** network they are built on.
 Utilizing **solidity contracts**, we are able to create a peer to peer  **IPFS**(InterPlanetary File System) exchange among NFTs hosted on the ERC-721 Blockchain.
 Users are able to send requests to mint a one of one non-fungible token, set at a specific ETH floor price.
 By stimulating side chains on the ERC-721 network, we are able to stimualtle the actual transactional process of IPFS goods (**NFTs**) for crypto assets (**ΞETH**).

 The general idea of a smart contract connects id address recipient (buyer of a product) with a metadataURI on the IPFS (the actual contents of the goods).
-We then check to see if the amount the user is sending in ETH meets our [Floor Price](https://nfttradingacademy.com/pages/nft-trading-strategies#:~:text=The%20%22floor%20price%22%20in%20an,pick%20up%20the%20cheapest%20one.) and if so we then can verify the transaction following ERC-721 standards and can Mint in return a one of one non-fungible token
+We then check to see if the amount the user is sending in ETH meets our [floor price](https://nfttradingacademy.com/pages/nft-trading-strategies#:~:text=The%20%22floor%20price%22%20in%20an,pick%20up%20the%20cheapest%20one.) and if so we then can verify the transaction following ERC-721 standards and can Mint in return a one of one non-fungible token.

 Snippets from NFTMint.sol contract: